 As a responsible corporate citizen, Ansell is committed to operating in accordance with all applicable laws and in accordance with the Universal Declaration of Human Rights.
-Ansell aligns with the United Nations Guiding Principles on Business and Human Rights as well as the International Labour Organization Core Conventions.
+Ansell aligns with the United Nations Guiding Principles on Business and Human Rights as well as the International Labour Organization Core Conventions and the 10 UN Global Compact Principles.
 Ansell's Human Rights Statement can be found at www.ansell.com.